CaioHAndradeLima/nasa-api/README.md

 ## Deploy structure

-you can do the deployment on AWS EC2 service through GitHub actions. after a merge into main branch the CI will start and make a new deployment to EC2 AWS
+you can do the deployment on AWS EC2 service through GitHub actions. after a merge into main branch you can go to actions section and run a new deployment process to EC2 AWS

 ## Run locally